Hot Tub Removal Cost: What to Expect in 2026

 How long does hot tub removal take?

-A typical above-ground acrylic tub with clean access takes a four-person crew 90 minutes to 3 hours.
-Add an hour or more if the crew has to demolish surrounding decking before they can touch the tub.
+A standard above-ground acrylic tub with clean access takes a four-person crew 90 minutes to 3 hours.
+Add another hour or more if the crew has to demo decking before they can get to the tub.

 Do I need to drain the hot tub before removal?

 Yes.
-Drain it the day before and disconnect power at the breaker.
-A full tub holds up to 500 gallons and adds 4,000 pounds of weight the crew cannot legally haul.
+Drain it the day before and kill power at the breaker.
+A full tub holds up to 500 gallons.
+That's 4,000 pounds the crew legally can't haul.

 Can the crew take the deck too?

-Most full-service junk removal crews will demo decking attached to the tub itself.
-A full deck teardown is a separate quote and is usually worth bundling with the same company if they offer it.
+Most full-service crews will demo decking attached to the tub.
+A full deck teardown is a separate quote, usually worth bundling with the same company if they offer it.

 Where does the hot tub end up?

-The shell is cut up and disposed of at a construction and demolition transfer station.
-The metal components (motor, frame, jets) are sorted and recycled.
-Very little of a hot tub can be donated because most have active electrical and plumbing failures by the time they are being removed.
+The shell gets cut up and dropped at a construction and demolition transfer station.
+Metal parts (motor, frame, jets) get sorted and recycled.
+Very little of a tub can be donated.
+By the time one's coming out, the electrical and plumbing have usually failed.

 Need the job done?